klstein7/nextjs-wordle-dev-day/docs/05-word-validation.md

    ![Word Validation](img/8.png)

-   - **Enter Invalid Characters:**
+   - **Invalid Characters:**
      - Try entering numbers or special characters.
-     - The input should reject these characters.
+     - The input should reject these characters, preventing invalid data from being submitted.
    - **Exceed Character Limit:**
      - Attempt to enter more than 5 letters.
-     - The input should stop accepting letters after the fifth character.
+     - The input should stop accepting letters after the fifth character, enforcing the game's rules.

 4. **Test Word Validation:**

    - **Invalid Word:**
      - Enter a 5-letter word that's not in the word list (e.g., "ABCDE").
-     - Upon submission, a toast notification should display an error message like "Guess must be a valid word".
+     - Upon submission, a toast notification should display an error message like "Guess must be a valid word."
+     - This feedback helps users understand that their guess was not accepted due to invalidity.
    - **Valid Word:**
      - Enter a valid 5-letter word (e.g., "APPLE").
      - The guess should be accepted and appear on the game board without errors.